CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams

-Now consider two matrices $P$ and $Q$ of size $N \times N$ represented by CFLOBDDs $C_P$ and $C_Q$, respectively.
+Suppose that $P$ and $Q$ are two $N \times N$ matrices represented by CFLOBDDs $C_P$ and $C_Q$, respectively.
 The respective top-level A-connections, $A_P$ and $A_Q$, are matrices of size $\sqrt{N} \times \sqrt{N}$ with matrix-valued cells of size $\sqrt{N} \times \sqrt{N}$.
 To multiply $P$ and $Q$, we first recursively multiply $A_P$ and $A_Q$.
 This operation defines which cells of $A_P$ and $A_Q$ get multiplied and added---and the answer is returned as a collection of symbolic expressions (of a form that will be described shortly).
 Using this information, we recursively call matrix multiplication and matrix addition on the B-connections, as appropriate.
 For the base case of the recursion---namely, level $1$, which represents matrices of size $2 \times 2$---we can enumerate all the individual cases of possible matrix structures (i.e., the patterns of which cells hold equal values), and build the CFLOBDDs that result from a matrix multiplication in each case.